• Recipes

 ↓ Jump to Recipe

-If there’s one dessert that feels both royal and comforting, it’s Kesar Pista Firni – a creamy North Indian rice pudding infused with saffron and pistachios.
+Kesar Pista Firni is a North Indian rice pudding that’s creamy, fragrant with saffron, and topped with pistachios.

-Simple, fragrant and indulgent – this one’s perfect for festivals or whenever you want a dessert that feels special without being too heavy.
+Light, flavorful, and easy to enjoy, it’s a dessert that feels special without being too heavy.

 Print Recipe